 12. Dutch Shepard – 224 psi

 Like other herding dogs, these dogs will try to herd everything – animals, kids, cars, whatever.
 The Dutch Shepard is intelligent and active.
-They will thrive in an active family that teaches it tricks and gives it “jobs”.
-This alert, athletic breed is not as well known, but can perform all the working task a German Shepherd can.
+They will thrive in an active family that teaches them tricks and gives them “jobs.”
+This alert, the athletic breed, is not as well known but can perform all the working tasks a German Shepherd can.

 These canines usually are not friendly with kids or other animals.
 Training to teach it that ALL humans are pack leaders must be undergone.
 These independent, self-willed pups need a strong, persistent trainer.

 Also known as the Belgian Shepherd, Malinois is intelligent, confident, and hard-working.
 This tough work breed is suited to all sorts of climates, both cold and hot.
 Easy to care for, these pups shed very little and are not known to drool.
 These dogs are a healthy lot.
 They were bred for the outdoors and are suited for it.